Mawhiba Classes

 Curricula

-To achieve the above, the end-of-year test was applied to Mawhiba students in mathematics and science from the advanced Mawhiba additional curricula starting from the 2011-2012 academic year, where the focus was on the system of standards that Mawhiba curricula seek to achieve regarding the level of performance of gifted students in partnership schools and to help measure the degree of their progress later.
+To achieve the above, an end-of-year test was conducted for Mawhiba students in mathematics and science, based on the advanced Mawhiba supplementary curricula starting from the academic year 2011-2012.
+The focus was on the set of standards that the Mawhiba curricula aim to meet regarding the performance level of gifted students in partner schools, helping to assess their progress over time.

-The Parent Support Axis aims to integrate parents into the educational process of their sons and daughters, by holding meetings that include introducing Mawhiba curricula and assessment methods, introducing them to their role in the educational process, and supporting the program’s activities in communicating with parents.
+The Parent Support Pillar aims to involve parents in the educational process of their sons and daughters by organizing meetings that introduce Mawhiba curricula and assessment methods.
+It also focuses on educating parents about their role in the educational process and supporting the program's activities in fostering communication with parents.

 The end date of the program will be determined in accordance with the new academic calendar after it is announced by the Ministry of Education.